ayanahm/simple-csv-transformer/README.md

 ### Assumptions<a name="assumptions"></a>

-From my understanding of the product overview, a guess was this:

 There are a lot of CSV data coming in possibly in quite many structures.
 And those somehow needs to be fed into a ML algorithm.
 Hence the library is meant to be a prototype to address this.

-Also there are some restrictions for simplicity.
+There are some restrictions for simplicity.

 * CSVs must have a header.
 If not manually corrected before the use.
 * The only function of the library is: `source-csv` -> `target-csv`.
 The lib does not intend to enable any API